RFGump/kdd2019tutorial/README.md

 |**Docker container**|**Docker**|**Portable and environment-independent**|**Require Docker to be pre-installed**|

 ## Option 1 - Local machine
 The code examples and notebooks from Microsoft/Recommenders repository can be run on a local machine with Linux, Windows, or MacOS system.
-Details about about how to set up environment on a local machine can be found in the the [SETUP.md](https://github.com/microsoft/recommenders/blob/master/SETUP.md) file of the Microsoft/Recommenders repository.
+Details about how to set up environment on a local machine can be found in the the [SETUP.md](https://github.com/microsoft/recommenders/blob/master/SETUP.md) file of the Microsoft/Recommenders repository.

 **NOTE** in the tutorial, we have notebooks that run in a Spark environment.
 If the local environment without Spark is used, the notebooks cannot be successfully run.

 ## Option 2 - Azure Data Science Virtual Machine (DSVM)
 The setup process on an [Azure Data Science Virtual Machine](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) is the same as that for a local environment.
-Details of HOW-TO can be therefore found [here](https://github.com/microsoft/recommenders/blob/master/SETUP.md).
+Details can be found [here](https://github.com/microsoft/recommenders/blob/master/SETUP.md).

 ## Option 3 - Docker
 Alternative to running notebooks on a local environment, Docker support is also provided.
 Instructions for building a Docker image with the Docker file provided in the repository can be found [here](https://github.com/microsoft/recommenders/blob/le_docker/docker/README.md).